dinde451/jarr.d1/Jarulfs_Guide.md

 bonus for being a unique monster applies to him.
 If for any reason the game fails to select a prefix and/or a suffix, the game will then proceed to create the item as a normal non magical item instead.
-See chapter 3.13.3 for a list of prefixes and suffixes in the order of their qlvl.
+See CHAPTER_LINK_levels-of-prefixes-and-suffixes for a list of prefixes and suffixes in the order of their qlvl.

 Some prefixes actually has a double chance of being chosen.
 The table